Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Related Work

 \section{Related Work}

-Our work is situated at the middle of the spectrum that ranges from fully co-operative settings to fully-adversarial ones.
+Our work is situated in the middle of the spectrum that ranges from fully cooperative settings to fully-adversarial ones.
 In fully-cooperative settings, the robot only considers the human's goals and thus, can only exhibit undesirable behavior because of either impreciseness in or differences between its own model $M^R$ and the human's expectation $M^{R}_{H}$.